mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse-avanza.en.md

 >
 > Get document types

 To create a payments with PSE, it is also necessary to obtain the user's document type and number.
-These documents will depend on the type of person (natural or legal) selected while adding the payment form, and you can obtain them automatically using the following function:
+This information will depend on the type of person (natural or legal) selected while adding the payment form, and you can obtain them automatically using the following function:

 ```javascript